You haven't failed your diet. Your diet has failed you.

 Diet culture is a system that equates thinness with health, wellness, beauty, desirability, moral value, and superiority.
 It teaches us that the only way to improve our health and wellbeing is by losing weight.
 And this is simply not true.

-The Anti-Diet Plan is here to help you heal from diet culture.
-Harnessing the power of mindfulness and mindful eating, you will work individually with Dr. Alexis Conason, a licensed psychologist and certified eating disorder specialist, to repair your relationship with food and your body.
+The Anti-Diet Plan Foundations Group Coaching Program is here to help you heal from diet culture.
+Harnessing the power of mindfulness and mindful eating, you will work in a small group setting under the guidance and support of Dr. Alexis Conason, a licensed psychologist and certified eating disorder specialist, to repair your relationship with food and your body.
 Are you ready to stop fighting against yourself and work together with your body on the same team?

 Because you have more important things to do than worry about how many calories you just ate or what size pants you are wearing.
 It's time to stop fixating on shrinking your body and reclaim the space you deserve in the world.